rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 And finally, we will ask VSphere to convert our stopped VM to a template.

-At this stage, you could also elect to just use the VM as is (not converting it as a template).
-In this case, you can decide to take a snapshot.
+At this stage, you could also elect to just use the VM as is (not converting it to a template).
+In this case, you can decide to take a snapshot instead:

 ```
 "convert_to_template": true,